swerb420/LiteBot/README.md

 `requirements.txt` file at the repository root.
 The Dockerfile uses this file during the build stage, so keep it up to date when adding new dependencies.
+The bot indirectly depends on `pydantic` 2.x via the `web3` package.
+The project itself does not use FastAPI, so you can ignore any warnings about FastAPI requiring an older `pydantic` version.

 ## Environment Variables